helenhoffman/ESP32_MotionSensor/README.md

 ## Acknowledgement & Reference
-1. Thanks to my boss OYD sponsored my a ESPRESSIF ESP32-WROOM-32D development kit earlier this year.
+1. Thanks to my boss Ouyang Dong sponsored my a ESPRESSIF ESP32-WROOM-32D development kit earlier this year.
 I used this board and a Motion Sensor created this project.
 2. Thanks to Dinesh for checking and correcting my GPIO connections.
 3. I referenced the following pages and materials for programming: